nielsenlouise/Lab0/report.md

 ### Summary Statistics: Resources Utilized
 ![Utilization Summary](/images/utilization_summary.png)
 Based on this summary report, we can see how much of each resource was used on the FPGA.
 Overall, the 4-bit adder didn't require much of anything because it is relatively simple and there are lots of available LUTs and FFs.
-By looking at the Hierarchy Report, we could see that 5 of the 7 Slice LUTs were used by opA_mem....
+Based on the percentages, we mostly used IO resources.
+By looking at the Hierarchy Report, we could see that 5 of the 7 Slice LUTs were used by opA_mem.
 ![Utilization Summary](/images/utilization_hierarchy.png)